 Preferably the recipient has received some prior notification (from a financial delegate) that 'approval/ reimbursement' will be granted (e.g. travel journey and budget has been approved).

 Final approval is upon submission of the request for reimbursement form and must be approved within ES Financials by a Financial Delegateand be supported by original documentation (see above).

 Please note the procedures for approval of reimbursements for senior staff is the Delegates for approval of purchase card transactions.

 Reimbursements cannot be approved by the individual who is receiving the payment.

 Processing of reimbursements to employees/students

 All reimbursements will be paid through the University's accounts payable system.
-Payment will be the default salary bank account for an employee's salary and no remittance will be provided.
-Payment to students will be the default information included in Student 21 (maintained by the student in ISIS) and a remittance will be forwarded to them.
+Payment will be the default salary bank account for an employee's salary.
+Payment to students will be the default information included in Student Administration System (maintained by the student in ISIS) and a remittance will be forwarded to them.